 but they are not very useful.

 Another example could be angry thoughts or complaints.
 Usually, INFJs are slow to get angry.
 I usually don’t get angry until the day after when I keep thinking about the issue.
 The more I think about it, the angrier I get.
-And it’s not as though there is any new information or insights, My mind just loops the same thoughts repeatedly.
+And it’s not as though there is any new information or insights, my mind just loops the same thoughts repeatedly.

-Rumination and Brooding
+3. Rumination and Brooding

 In psychology, rumination refers to the continuous thinking of the causes and consequences of a negative experience.
 This sounds similar to repetitive thoughts, except that it’s usually more negative.
-There is something which is bothering us and we are actively trying to solve the problem in our head.
+There is something that is bothering us and we are actively trying to solve the problem in our head.

 For example, you might keep wondering why your partner or your friend has been so cold to you lately.
 You might think: Did I do something wrong?
 Do they not like me?
 Why do they do that?
 What does it mean?
 And you might come out with certain interpretations that get you to think about the situation even more.